Masters of the Universe: New animated series – Masters of the Universe: Revelation (2021)

 In August 2019, Kevin Smith announced at the 2019 Power Con that he and Netflix were developing a new series titled Masters of the Universe: Revelation that will be a direct sequel to He-Man and the Masters of the Universe.

 On February 14, 2020, the full voice cast was confirmed, which includes Mark Hamill providing the voice for Skeletor, Chris Wood voicing Prince Adam and He-Man, Sarah Michelle Gellar as Teela, and Lena Headey as Evil-Lyn.
 The series features many characters never before seen in animated form, such as Scareglow, Blast-Attak, Andra and He-Ro; incorporating a wide range of Masters of the Universe lore over its long history and varied incarnations.

 The first 5 episodes made its debut on Netflix on July 23, 2021, with the remaining 5 releasing on November 23, 2021.
 In June 2022, during Netflix's Geeked Week 2022, a sequel to the series titled Masters of the Universe: Revolution was announced.
+In March 2023, it was announced that Melissa Benoist would replace Geller as Teela for Revolution.